algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/bucket-sort.md

 enough and reading out from each bucket from the first index to the last.

 The algorithm works by finding the maximum value in the array, and making that the bucket size.
-We iterate through the array, and for each element at index `i`, we increment the bucket size at `i` by 1, thereby sorting by "counting".
+We iterate through the array, and for each element at index $i$, we increment the bucket size at $i$ by 1, thereby sorting by "counting".
 Then we can simply read the bucket sizes in order for the final order of the array.